MicrosoftDocs/machine-learning-server-docs/microsoft-r/install-r-client-windows.md

 R Client allows you to work with production data locally using the full set of ScaleR functions, but there are some constraints.
 On its own, the data to be processed must fit in local memory, and processing is limited up to two threads for ScaleR functions.
 To benefit from disk scalability, performance and speed, you can push the compute context to a production instance of Microsoft R Server such as [SQL Server R Services](https://msdn.microsoft.com/en-us/library/mt604845.aspx) and R Server for Hadoop.

+## Where do I get it?

 Microsoft R Client is free to everyone.
-Download Microsoft R Client at http://aka.ms/rclient/download and install it today.
+[Download Microsoft R Client](http://aka.ms/rclient/download), available through Visual Studio Dev Essentials, and install it today.

+##System Requirements

 >Currently, Microsoft R Client is available only on Windows.

-##System Requirements

 + **Operating Systems**:   64-bit versions of Microsoft Windows 7, Windows 8.1, and Windows 10